ThomasDeStrooper/SEUS_PTGI_HRR_2.2/README.md

 - **Factions** - You can choose to join one of three unique factions, each offering exclusive abilities that enhance your gameplay experience and define your journey in the game.
 - **Mobs & Bosses** - The game is filled with unique custom mobs and powerful bosses, each presenting exciting challenges for you to overcome and rewarding victories to claim.
 - **Battle Pass** - Take on exciting weekly and daily quests to earn rewards upon completion!
 For even more quests and exclusive rewards, you can unlock the premium pass by purchasing a rank, giving you access to additional challenges and bigger prizes.
-- **Blacksmith** - Buy a wide variety of weapons and ores to improve your strength through the blacksmith system.
+- **Blacksmith** - Buy a wide variety of weapons with coins to improve your strength through the blacksmith system.
+- **Thirst & Stamina** – Your character becomes thirsty over time and must drink to survive.
+Failure to hydrate will lead to death.
+Running or swimming drains stamina, requiring rest to recover.
+Manage both to stay alive.

 ## Features coming soon:
 - **Ores** - There are over 60 unique and rare ores scattered throughout the underground, waiting to be discovered and mined for valuable resources.
 - **Recipies** - Craft custom items, including unique weapons, melt rare ores into valuable materials, and create a wide variety of other specialized gear to enhance your adventure.